crabedesneiges/PF-DETR/README.md

 ### Key Features

-  * **Two DETR Versions**: Implements two iterations of the DETR architecture with ongoing improvements.
+  * **PF-DETR Implementation**: Implements a transformer architecture inspired by DETR architecture with ongoing improvements.
   * **Experiment Tracking**: Integrates seamlessly with Tensorboard for tracking and managing experiments.
   * **Visualization Tools**: Offers utilities for visualizing results, statistics, and event displays.